NataliaVelasquez18/Pewlett_Hackard/README.md

 Pewlett Hackard is a mature company with several thousand employees.
 It’s baby boomers begin to retire at a rapid rate and management is looking into the near future to provide retirement packages, asses recruitment needs, and create a mentorship program in which employees who are about to retire mentor new hires.

 ### Overview of spproach:
+We had originally six large csv files; salaries, employees, managers by department, employees by department, titles, and departments.
+We used a tool called Quick Database Diagrams to stablish the connections in between the different files by making conceptual, logical, and pysical entity relationship diagrams (ERD).
+Later, we used PostgreSQL, a free and open-source relational database management system (RDMS), to create Hewlett Packard's employee database.
+Finally, by writing SQL queries, we created, joined, & sorted, created four new tables; unique_titles, retiring_titles, retirement_titles, and mentorship_eligibility.
+The main SQL functions used were: INNER JOINS, DISTINCT ON, CREATE TABLE,

 ## ANALYSIS AND RESULTS